Music in the Time of Vermeer: Musical Instruments in Vermeer's Paintings

 Most of the instruments that Vermeer portrayed in his paintings are well known in our time thanks to the increasing interest in the early music.
 But what do we really know about the different models of lutes or the history and technique of the cittern, the viola da gamba or the trumpet?
 This study attempts to shed some light on the history of the musical instruments in general and on Vermeer's instruments in particular.5

-In a recent interview, c a Dutch early music expert, points out that the instruments "are accurate, but they could be more accurate."
+In a recent interview, an early Dutch music expert points out that the instruments "are accurate, but they could be more accurate."
 Albert-Pomme de Mirimonde ("Les Sujets musicaux chez Vermeer de Delft") wrote that the musical annotation on the crumpled sheet of paper lying on the foreground chair in Love Letter does not make musical sense.
 Moreover, the structure of the flute in the Girl with a Flute does not seem entirely convincing, a fact, together with other anomalies in the work, have brought many Dutch painting experts to doubt the painting's authenticity.
 In other cases, such as the virginal in The Music Lesson, seems to have been rendered with near mthamatical precision.
 All in all, despite their occasional and relatively minor inccuracies, the musical instruments in Vermeer's paintings seem to be coherent with his overall system of representation.